cbrown24/overdraft-irate-analyzer/README.md

 ## Assignment
 ```

-Build a microservice that has an API that can receive a list of transactions, and returns the following:
+A microservice that has an API that can receive a list of transactions, and returns the following:

     1. The calendar month by calendar month overdraft fees on the account
     2. The interest rate each calendar month shown as an annual percentage rate